dsa-ou/m269-installer/README.md

 3. Enter `nb` to start working with notebooks.
    After a little while, a web browser opens, with the Jupyter dashboard listing the contents of your M269 folder.
+   If there’s a message about migrating to Notebook 7, click "don’t show anymore".
    (You can now continue reading Section 1.3 of the book.)

+   **Note**: if you skipped step 2 by mistake, then entering `nb` will still activate the M269 software but Jupyter will start in your current folder rather than the M269 folder, and you won't see the M269 materials in the Jupyter dashboard.
+   In that case, do step 4 to close the dashboard and then go back to step 2.

 4. After finishing working on the notebooks, go back to the web browser tab with the Jupyter dashboard, click on the 'Quit' button, then close the browser tab.

 5. Close the PowerShell or terminal you opened in step 1.

+**Note to tutors:** To mark TMA notebooks, follow the steps above, but in step 2, instead of entering `m269-24j`, change to the eTMA marking folder with the `cd` command, and then proceed with step 3 to start working in that folder.

 **Note for macOS users**:
 If steps 2 and 3 (the `m269-24j` and `nb` commands) are not working,